 - Fill a 4-inch pot with slightly damp potting soil for each rosemary cutting.
-Use a pencil to make a 3 to 4-inch hole into the soil.
-Place the cutting in the hole with care to avoid damaging the roots.
-Cover gently and water thoroughly.
+Use a pencil to make a 3 to 4

 - Place the newly potted rosemary plant in indirect light or in filtered sunlight until roots become established, and then move to direct light, at least 6 to 8 hours per day.
 Keep the potting soil moist until you see new growth.